 Masa harina substitute: Masa harina is basically dried corn dough.
 If you are wanting the same flavor, you can put dried corn tortillas in a food processor until it turns into a fine powder.
 Or, you can use cornmeal which will give you the same texture, but not the same flavor.

 - Substitute all or half of the velveeta with cheddar cheese.

 - Add an extra can of enchilada sauce

 - Add a can of corn (drain liquid)

-What do I do if the soup is too thin?
-You can add any of the following to thicken your soup:
+If soup is too thin: Add any of the following to thicken your soup: